-Until now I have pedalled more than 20,000 kilometers in the past 45 months in Tamil Nadu, Pondicherry, Kerala, Karnataka, Telengana, Andhra Pradesh, Odisha, Bihar, Uttar Pradesh, Madhya Pradesh and Maharashtra, Haryana, Punjab, Rajsthan and interacted approximately with 8 lakh people at more than 3500 points in Indian cities, towns, townships and villages.
+Until now I have pedalled more than 26,000 kilometers in the past 51 months in 19 states - Tamil Nadu, Pondicherry, Kerala, Karnataka, Telengana, Andhra Pradesh, Odisha, Bihar, Uttar Pradesh, Madhya Pradesh and Maharashtra, Haryana, Punjab, Rajsthan and interacted approximately with 9 lakh people at more than 4000 points in Indian cities, towns, townships and villages.

 During the course of the Ride, I have been conducting discussions and workshops, puppet and film shows at important landmarks including educational and cultural institutions, public places like railway and bus stations, theatres and road side tea stalls to initiate a discussion about violence against women and gender freedom.
 Wherever I get chance, I meet lawmakers like Member of Parliament and Legislative Assemblies and also with district administration to convey the idea of Gender Freedom and how it will be achieved.
 My gears, accessories and the multicolour flag of the Ride are gradually gathering messages from people who identify with the idea of gender freedom and wish the Ride best.
 This ride has given me opportunity to interact with a large number cyclist as well.
 At many places they took care of my lodging and boarding and in almost all the major cities and state capital they jointly pedalled with me for the cause.